burwei/sgl/README.md

 Modern OpenGL program can be roughly divided into two parts, CPU program and GPU programs.

 The CPU program contains two parts, setup and main loop.
 In setup part we call ```sgl.Init()```, which will lock the current thread and init OpenGL and GLFW.
-GLFW is the library that handles the graph output and device input, such as window, keyboard, mouse, joystick and so on.
+GLFW is the library that handles the graphics output and device input, such as window, keyboard, mouse, joystick and so on.
 Variable assignment, input callback settings and all things we should prepared before starting the main loop will be in the setup part.
-The main loop is ```for !window.ShouldClose() {}``` loop.
-In main loop part we render the objects.
+The main loop is the ```for !window.ShouldClose() {}``` loop.
+We render the objects in main loop.
 Before and after the rendering, we call ```sgl.BeforeDrawing()``` and ```sgl.AfterDrawing()``` to clean, swap buffers and poll events.

-The GPU programs contains also two part, Program Object and shaders.
+The GPU programs contains also two parts, Program Object and shaders.
 Program Object is used in render operation and it's also the "Program" that SimpleGL refers to when calling APIs like ```sgl.Object.PrepareProgram()``` and ```slg.ObjectSetProgramVar()``` and so on.
+SimpleGL sees each Program Object as a final all-in-one program for each sgl.Object, so all varialbes of shaders attached to the Program Object are also seen as the variables of the "Program".
 Shaders are written in GLSL, and are used to determine how to draw the vertices.
-One Program Object can combine multiple shaders to do the rendering work, but we only attach a vertex shader and a fragment shader on it in SimpleGL (so far).
+One Program Object can combine multiple shaders to do the rendering job, but we only attach a vertex shader and a fragment shader on it in SimpleGL (so far).
 Vertex shader calculates the positions of vertices and fragment shader calculates the colors of fragments.

 The above is just a simplified introduction.
 To know more about how OpenGL works, see [OpenGL rendering pipeline overview](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview).

 ### Object
-sgl.Object is an interface that represents a object with specific shaders that can be render on the window after it gets the program variables and vertex array it needs.
+sgl.Object is an interface that represents a object with a specific Project Object that can be render on the window after it gets the program variables and vertex array it needs.

 sgl.Object + program variables + vertex array = visuable object

-sgl.BasicObj is the object with basic lighting, and it's able to draw any shape (any 3*n vertex array).
+sgl.BasicObj is the object with basic lighting, and it's able to draw any shape (any vertex array that contains 3*n float32 values).
 Developers can implement their own sgl.Object to create some cool objects.
-By implement sgl.Object, the object could be more easiy to use and be able to make a group to move together.
+By implement sgl.Object, the object could be more easiy to use and be able to move together as a group.

 ```
 // create a sgl.Object